 You cannot be certified or draw benefits for an audited course.

-If you are transferring to WMU or from WMU to another school, and are already receiving your benefits, you need to fill out a Change of Program or Place of Training form, (22-1995), (22-5495 for Chapter 35 recipients).
+If you are transferring to WMU or from WMU to another school and are already receiving your benefits you need to fill out a change of program or place of training form.
 This form can be completed online.
 Submit this form to the school to which you are transferring your benefits.

 Dropping a course

 If you drop a course during the term the VA may consider the drop retroactive to the start of the semester or course provided mitigating circumstances exist.
 If dropping classes changes your enrollment status an overpayment situation may occur.

 If you will be a guest student at another institution you should complete the guest student application and notify the certifying official in the Registrar's Office.
 A parent school letter will be sent to the other institution indicating that the courses you are taking will satisfy the degree requirements at WMU.